liquidctl/liquidctl/docs/developer/style-guide.md

 are visible to non-developers, the should follow the simplified guidelines
 bellow:

-- start with a lowercase letter
+- start with a lowercase letter;
 - string values that the user is expected to type, or that absolutely need to
-  delimited: use single quotes
+  delimited: use single quotes;
-- other values: no quotes or backticks
+- other values: no quotes or backticks;
-- command line commands or options: no quotes or backticks
+- command line commands or options: no quotes or backticks.

 Deprecated guidelines for warnings:

-- outputting values as `key=value` pairs
+- outputting values as `key=value` pairs.

 ### Info